 Sherpa Deities and Spiritual Guardians

-The Sherpa people hold a deep reverence for a pantheon of deities and spiritual guardians.
-Among them, Guru Rinpoche holds a special place.
-He is considered a spiritual guide and protector, invoked to ward off obstacles and ensure safe journeys in the treacherous mountains.
-Other deities like Chomolungma (Mount Everest) and Khumbila, the patron deity of the Khumbu region, are venerated for their power and benevolence.
+The Sherpa people deeply revere a pantheon of deities and spiritual guardians.
+Among them, they hold a special place for Guru Rinpoche.
+They consider him a spiritual guide and protector, and they invoke him to ward off obstacles and ensure safe journeys in the treacherous mountains.
+They also venerate other deities like Chomolungma (Mount Everest) and Khumbila, the patron deity of the Khumbu region, for their power and benevolence.